 1. Will you be paid an upfront licensing fee, monthly fees, or by some other method?

 2. Are updates included with the license?

-3. What types of restrictions will you place on customer use of your software?
+3. What types of restrictions will you place on client use of your software?

 4. How many people can use your software per license?

-5. If the customer becomes upset, how will disputes be handled to limit your liability?
+5. If the client becomes upset, how will disputes be handled to limit your liability?

-When drafted properly by an Internet business attorney, a software services agreement can protect your company when it offers software as a service to customers.
+When drafted properly by an Internet business attorney, a software services agreement can protect your company when it offers software as a service to clients.